SHE RECOVERS Podcast Interview: Trauma and my addiction

 Pamela

 Oh, it's lovely.
 It's awesome.
 My Patchwork of recovery has so many colors and scents and flavors and well for starters connecting with the tribe of sisters who truly are on the same path, honoring that my story and their story may not look the same, including who and how they define themselves to be today.
 But knowing that we both fight at the end of the day, the same fight, you know?
 And so that means really connecting with a tribe.
 You know, the SHE RECOVERS people that I'm mentoring online, people that are just randomly, you know, online seeking help...
 So it's a lot of mentorship and a lot of, of online exchanges for me.
 I have a recovery coach.
 Elizabeth Coker, who you guys introduced to me.
 I met her at SHE RECOVERS.
 And when I met her I was so far removed from my soul and I was so broken and disempowered, really.
 I mean, I was sober, but I was disempowered.
 I had just gone through a second marriage and, and everything.
 And when I met her, she actually looked at me and she said something that shook me.
 And today I think it's one of the most beautiful phrases anyone has ever said to me.
-She said, "
+She said, "let's get you home."

 She's, she's like this wolf, you know, like she just has this crazy intuition.
 It's this beautiful thing where you, you connect with people that have more experience than you, and you get a chance to just exchange and grow and, and learn.
 And then she challenges me.
 I love seeking mentors who challenge me.
 Like I'm not asking for someone to give me guidance.
 I'm asking for someone who questions what I'm doing so I can find my own truth, you know?
 So again, you know, coaching personally and then being coached and seeking mentorship.
 I still do have a sponsor that I absolutely adore.
 I have my old sponsor who was like my sister, her name is Lisa and she's a badass.